scripting tools for streamlined laboratory automation

 labbench module provides tools for instrument automation and data management in scripted lab experiments.

 A device driver implemented with labbench is a light wrapper around another instrument control library.
-This means another library (like pyvisa, pyserial, libtelnet, or even a C or .NET DLL) provides low-level routines.
-The labbench abstraction provides several benefits:
+This library (like pyvisa, pyserial, libtelnet, or even a C or .NET DLL) provides low-level to access instrument.
+The labbench driver gives a declarative-style abstraction provides several benefits:

 - automatic acquisition logging into an SQLite database,